jpoet/HauppaugeUSB/README.md

 #!/usr/bin/env -S retext --preview
 [//]: # (Install retext from your distribution then ./README.md will look prettier.)

 # MythTV Hauppauge HD-PVR2 / Colossus2 support

+NOTE: I no longer own one of these cards and therefore cannot continue development.
+Hopefully someone else will take up this probject.

 A wrapper around the Hauppauge HDPVR2/Colossus2 Linux "[driver](http://www.hauppauge.com/site/support/linux.html?#tabs-3)"